We don’t actively support Internet Explorer

 Chapter 6: The Use, Misuse, and Absence of Statistics in Forensic Science Casework

-Chapter 7: Research Design for the Forensic Student and Practitioner
+Chapter 7: Research Design for the Forensic Science Student and Practitioner

-Chapter 8: The Importance of Ethics and Bias in Forensic Science
+Chapter 8: The Importance of Ethics and Impartiality in Forensic Science

 Chapter 9: The Key to Effective Communication in Forensic Science